 There has never been a time when Partner Retreats are more necessary than they are today.
 With the background of the current economic climate and the impact of the Legal Services Act 2007, the need for partners to take time out to review their business goals and plans is essential.

-It is essential that practices focus on strategic issues on a regular, planned basis, otherwise they will find that they are being overtaken by the competition and profits will begin to suffer.
+Practices must focus on strategic issues on a regular, planned basis, otherwise they will find that they are being overtaken by the competition and profits will begin to suffer.

 The idea of a day-out (away-day) is nothing new, they have been a feature of business planning exercises for many years.
 However, one big criticism that participants express, is that the day often amounts to nothing more than a day lost to fee earning, most of the time spent talking about the past and airing, yet again, issues that cannot be (or there is no willingness to be) changed.

 There is a need to ensure that the time spent delivers real value for the firm, in resolving strategic issues and in enhancing potential future profits.
-This is where Howard Hcakney LLP‘s experience of leading successful meetings of Professional Practices will more than pay for itself.
+This is where Howard Hackney LLP’s experience of leading successful meetings of Professional Practices will more than pay for itself.

 For a successful Partner Retreat, the key elements are: